 ‘Get Them the Hell Out’: Donald Trump Renews Call to Deport US-Born Offenders

-- Trump reiterated his ideas during a visit to a migrant detention facility, saying that he thinks they ought to get them the hell out of here too, if you want to know the truth, referring to violent offenders.
+- He stated, "I think we ought to get them the hell out of here, too, if you want to know the truth," regarding the offenders.

 'That’s fascism with a passport scanner': Trump threatens to deport U.S. citizens if they meet one condition